-Each transit agency is the expert on their unique transit system, and therefore must also be an expert on all solutions offered to their riders.
-A transit agency with a comprehensive knowledge of the technology will be better able to communicate to riders and resolve customer concerns proactively.
+Each transit agency is the expert on their unique transit system and, therefore, must also be an expert on all solutions offered to their riders.
+A transit agency with a comprehensive knowledge of the technology will be better able to communicate with riders and resolve customer concerns proactively.
 Dayton RTA worked closely with the Clever Devices team to not only implement their new Real-Time Passenger Information solution but to fully understand every aspect of what the technology is capable of and how it works.

 Build the Hype

 Building hype leading up to an important product launch is crucial.
 Any agency, including small and mid-sized agencies with limited marketing budgets, can take advantage of social media, seasonal events, and local media to drive buzz for new products and services.